Ayms/node-Tor/README.md

 Then the closest node sends the same STORE message to the closest node it knows from the hash_name.

-Chunk size : 15936 B (32x498 B, util payload of Tor protocol cells of 512 B).
+Chunk size : 15936 B (32x498 B, payload of Tor protocol cells of 512 B).

+Or for WebRTC :

+Chunk size : 996 B (2x498 B, < payload of IP, UDP, DTLS, and SCTP protocols ~1150 B - unreliable mode)

 Window size: 1035840 B - 65 blocks